 ProFlowers roses are selected as a “Best Value” by The Wall Street Journal.

-ProFlowers upgrades its signature offer of one dozen roses for $29.99 to TWO dozen for $29.99 and still maintains the 7-Day Freshness Guarantee.
+ProFlowers upgrades its signature offer of one dozen roses for $29.99 to two dozen for $29.99 and still maintains the Seven-day Freshness Guarantee.

 Secret Spoon is launched as a new confections brand.